frdel/agent-zero/docs/installation.md

 > ```

 3. **Full Binaries**
-- Using Git/GitHub: Pull the latest version of the Agent Zero repository with.
-The custom knowledge, solutions, memory, and other data will get ignored, so you don't need to worry about losing any of your custom data.
+- Using Git/GitHub: Pull the latest version of the Agent Zero repository.
+- The custom knowledge, solutions, memory, and other data will get ignored, so you don't need to worry about losing any of your custom data.
 The same goes for your .env file with all of your API keys and settings.json.

 > [!WARNING]
 > - If you update manually, beware: save your .env file with the API keys, and look for new dependencies in requirements.txt.